Contents

 We help companies with the automation of the purchasing process, so our opinion is biased.

-Here are some of the questions you can answer to figure out if you need automation.
+Here are some questions you can answer to determine if you need automation.

 Does the current process support a centralized purchasing model?